-In modern digital cameras, both DSLRs and mirrorless, ISO is an electronic emulation of the same effect.
-Instead of having to change film in your camera, you rotate a dial and select the different ISO numbers available to you.
+Digital cameras have made the life of a photographer much easier.
+Instead of having to change film in your camera, you rotate a dial and select the different ISO numbers.

 ISO is part of the exposure triangle, and it affects the brightness and darkness of your photos.

 If you are in a very dark environment, a high ISO value allows you to create a brighter image.
 Setting your ISO to a high value allows the sensor to capture the right amount of light.
 In contrast, with a low ISO value, you get a darker image.